thecmdrunner/quick-vm/README.md

 # Quick-VM
-Setup a Windows VM very easily and quickly on any Arch, Debian or Fedora system using Red Hat KVM.
+Setup a Windows VM very easily and quickly on any Arch, Debian or Fedora system using RedHat KVM.

 ## One-liner to Setup KVM
 ### Paste this in your terminal